This chart summarizes the interest rates, loan limits, and other terms for federal student loans issued from July 1, 2022 through June 30, 2023.

 Basic Eligibility Requirements

-U.S. citizens or permanent residents, enrolled at least half time in a qualified program at a participating school, not in default on a prior federal student loan, and not previously convicted of a drug offense while receiving federal financial aid.
+U.S. citizens or permanent residents, enrolled at least half time in a qualified program at a participating school, and not in default on a prior federal student loan.
 Total aid, including student loans, cannot exceed the school’s total cost of attendance (tuition and fees, room and board, transportation, personal and miscellaneous expenses).
 FAFSA required.

 Subsidized Stafford Loan: Available only to undergraduate students on the basis of financial need.
 No credit check required.
 The federal government covers the interest on these loans while borrowers are enrolled at least half time and for six months after they are no longer enrolled at least half time.
 Monthly payments are not required until six months after leaving school.